Alidragos/github-pages-with-jekyll/index.md

 ---
 layout: post
 ---
-title: "Welcome to my blog!"
+title: Welcome to my blog!
 ---
-Hello
 I'm glad you are here.
 I plan to talk about ...